Bloomery: Colonial New England

-The archaeology at Jamestown Virginia (circa 1610–1615) had recoved the remains of a simple short shaft bloomery furnace, likely intended as yet another 'resource test' like the one in Vinland much earlier.
-The English settlers of the Thirteen Colonies were prevented by law from manufacture; for a time, the British sought to situate most of the skilled artisanry at domestic locations.
-In fact, this was one of the problems which led to the revolution.
+There are some who propose that the English settlers of the Thirteen Colonies were prevented by law from manufacture; and that for a time, the British sought to situate most of the skilled artisanry at domestic locations.
 The Falling Creek Ironworks was the first in the United States.
 The Neabsco Iron Works is an example of the early Virginian effort to form a workable American industry.